Code-Institute-Submissions/milestone-2-TILE-QUAKE/TESTING.md

 5. Confirm that the [BACK] button works correctly.

 ## Automated tests (using Jasmine)
-Jasmine was used to create Test Driven Development for the high score table.
+Jasmine was used to create Test Driven Development for the hi-score table.
 This seemed to go well, although I think the testing script will now be out-of-date.

 ## Additional Testing